TWBug/GoldCardHenge/content/apply/_index.en.md

 {{< /teaser >}}

 Regarding qualification, professionals from eight different industries are eligible to apply for the Gold Card program.
 However, note that you may only apply under one field.

+If you prefer to read the full detailed application instructions in one page, please go [HERE](https://goldcard.nat.gov.tw/zh/application/).